 The Conservative Hideout was started to be a great place for Conservatives to gather and discuss the issues of the day…as a forum.
 I was tired of trolls, either leftists or posing as Conservatives, disrupting any attempt to have an idea, let again forward it.
 The forum is still here, forlorn and mostly unused, so you can imagine that my original plan was somewhat unfulfilled.

 I started the blog to keep myself busy while the forum grew.
 I initially spent several months venting my anger about the direction of the country via sarcasm.
 Since then, blogging has become the focus of the site, and far more rewarding than I ever thought.
 I guess things happen for a reason.
-A few months ago, I decided to take a more serious direction.
+I decided to take a more serious direction.
 And since October 2009, other contributors have joined the site.
 Don, Ken, AG, John, Conservative Teacher, Manhattan Infidel, Jim, Right Hand Man, and occasionally the “Master of Snark” Snarky Basterd, have brought other perspectives and great content to the site.

 I am determined to bring great content to the readers, help other bloggers get their message out, and be as biased as humanly possible.
 However, unlike the MSM, we are at least honest about it.
 We’re for freedom here.
 If you don’t like that, go to any of the liberal blogs and sites and whine about it there.

 Here are some Bios on the staff here at the “Hideout:”